Dance Your Ph.D.: 2019 - Antonia Groneberg (Social science)

-Inspired by zebrafish larve, Groneberg’s choreography mixes science and dance into an intellectually reflective and artistically exquisite work of art that depicts how the motions of groups of zebrafish larvae stimulated each larvae’s behavior and brain development.
+Inspired by zebrafish larvae, Groneberg’s choreography mixes science and dance into an intellectually reflective and artistically exquisite work of art that depicts how the motions of groups of zebrafish larvae stimulated each larva’s behavior and brain development.
 She demonstrated the impact of this phenomenon by raising some larvae in isolation and documented the difference between the two groups.
 Groneberg has been a dancer since was young and taught jazz and modern dance as a side job as she pursued her doctorate in neuroscience at the Champalimaud Research Foundation located in Lisbon, Portugal.

 2018 - Pramodh Senarath Yapa (Physics)

 Pramodh Senarath Yapa is a Ph.D. student at the University of Alberta who studies the physics of ultra-cold materials, including superconductivity.
 Superconductivity happens when single electrons pair up when cooled to super-low temperatures, resulting in the loss of electrical resistance.
 Once Yapa began to “…think of electrons as unsociable people who suddenly become joyful once paired up, imagining them as dancers was a no-brainer.”